universal-ctags/ctags/docs/development-process.rst

   an explanation in man/ctags-incompatibilities.7.rst.in about the detail of breakage.

-* Use [SELE-INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Universal-ctags itself.
+* Use [SELF-INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Universal-ctags itself.